stalepig/deep-mucosal-imaging/Reference.md

 A multichannel image is split into component channels using Image->Color->Split Channels, and this plugin is used to remove bleedthrough prior to recombining the channels.

 ---
+# Set cast
+Enables manual tracing of a feature throughout a z-stack, slice by slice.

+## Requirements
+* A single-channel z-stack image open in FIJI.

+## Returns
+* User interface asks to select a range of slices over which to define a region of interest.
+* The plugin iterates over each slice within this range, asking user to outline the region using the ellipse, rectangular, or freehand ROI tool of ImageJ.
+* At the end of the slice range, a new image with the ROIs isolated by gray values is produced.

+## Typical Use
+Suppose the user wants to highlight an individual crypt within a field of crypts; this plugin allows tracing of the crypt and subsequent 3D reconstruction.

+---
+# Set cast by threshold
+Automatic highlighting of a feature identified by pixel value throughout a z-stack.

+## Requirements
+* A single-channel z-stack image open in FIJI.

+## Returns
+* User interface asks for a slice range.
+* For each slice within range, user selects an ROI using the rectangular, ellipse, or freehand ROI tool.
+* User selects a threshold value (1-254); any pixels above this value within the ROI will be saved.
+User can adjust threshold over each slice.
+* A z-stack of saved pixels is created at the end of the slice sequence.

+## Typical Use
+Suppose the user wants to highlight a crypt within a field of crypts, and the crypt needs to be outlined using some kind of label (for example, highlighting a crypt by its labeled nuclei).

+---
 # Shine light
 Automatically adjusts contrast over z-stack in the selected region-of-interest (ROI).